Fx-Professional-Services/HorizonDocs/Horizon User Guide/01 Start Using Horizon/Start Using Horizon.md

 ## Launch Horizon File

-Follow these steps will launch the Horizon file in FileMaker Pro.
+Follow these steps to launch the Horizon file in FileMaker Pro:

 1. Start the FileMaker Pro application.
 2. **Access Hosts Menu**: